 Smart ForTwo Interior

-Despite its smaller size, the two doors can be opened pretty wide which is somewhat surprising but it makes getting in and out really easy.
+Despite being a small electric car, the two doors can be opened pretty wide which is somewhat surprising but it makes getting in and out really easy.

 Smart ForTwo Price

 If you’re interested in acquiring a Smart ForTwo why not lease one with loveelectric and get a better price?
 If you’re signed up to the loveelectric salary sacrifice scheme, you could get a ForTwo for as little as £174 per month, which is a saving of 31%!
 Sign up here to learn more!

 Most Affordable 5-Seater Electric Car: Mazda MX 30